Sergey Brin: Other interests

-Brin's family office with ex-wife Wojcicki, Bayshore Global Management, oversees over $100 billion in assets and manages his secretive $5 billion charitable foundation.

-In June 2008, Brin invested $4.5 million in Space Adventures, the Virginia-based space tourism company.
+In June 2008, Brin invested $4.5 million in Space Adventures, a Virginia-based space tourism company.

-Brin and Page jointly own a customized Boeing 767-200 and a Dassault/Dornier Alpha Jet, and pay $1.3 million a year to house them and two Gulfstream V jets owned by Google executives at Moffett Federal Airfield.
-The aircraft have had scientific equipment installed by NASA to allow experimental data to be collected in flight.
+Brin and Page jointly own a customized Boeing 767–200 and a Dassault/Dornier Alpha Jet, and pay $1.3 million a year to house them and two Gulfstream V jets owned by Google executives at Moffett Federal Airfield.
+The aircraft has scientific equipment installed by NASA to allow experimental data to be collected in flight.

+Brin is a backer of LTA Research & Exploration LLC, an airship maker company.
+In October 2023, LTA's 124-meter long flagship, Pathfinder 1, became the largest airship since the Hindenburg to receive clearance for flight testing, permitted over the boundaries of Moffett Field and neighboring Palo Alto Airport's airspaces, at a height of up to 460 meters.

 Personal life

 Brin was raised Jewish, but is not religious.

 In May 2007, Brin married biotech analyst and entrepreneur Anne Wojcicki in the Bahamas.
 They had a son in late 2008 and a daughter in late 2011.
-In August 2013, it was announced that Brin and his wife were living separately after Brin had an extramarital affair with Google Glass's marketing director Amanda Rosenberg.
+In August 2013, it was announced that Brin and his wife were living separately after Brin had an extramarital affair with a Google Glass colleague.
 In June 2015, Brin and Wojcicki finalized their divorce.

 On November 7, 2018, he married Nicole Shanahan, a legal tech founder.
 They have a daughter, born in late 2018.
 Brin and Shanahan separated on December 15, 2021, and Brin filed for divorce on January 4, 2022.
+In summer 2023, the divorce was finalized.
+The Wall Street Journal reported that a reason for the breakup was a "brief affair" in 2021 between Shanahan and Elon Musk.

 Brin's mother, Eugenia, has been diagnosed with Parkinson's disease.
 In 2008, he decided to make a donation to the University of Maryland School of Medicine, where his mother has received treatment.
 According to Forbes, Brin has donated over $1 billion to fund research on the disease.

-Brin and Wojcicki, although divorced, still jointly run The Brin Wojcicki Foundation.
-They have donated extensively to The Michael J. Fox Foundation and in 2009 gave $1 million to support the Hebrew Immigrant Aid Society.
+Brin and Wojcicki, although separated, jointly ran The Brin Wojcicki Foundation until 2014.
+Since then, Brin has used the Sergey Brin Family Foundation and a donor-advised fund for his philanthropic giving.
+They donated extensively to The Michael J. Fox Foundation and in 2009 gave $1 million to support the Hebrew Immigrant Aid Society.

-Brin is a donor to Democratic Party candidates and organizations, having donated $5,000 to Barack Obama's reelection campaign and $30,800 to the DNC.
+Brin is a donor to Democratic Party candidates and organizations, having donated $5,000 to Barack Obama's 2012 reelection campaign and $30,800 to the DNC.
+Brin attended the second inauguration of Donald Trump, sitting alongside Donald Trump supporters and other tech moguls.

-According to CNBC, Brin became interested in blockchain technology after building a gaming computer with his son to mine Ethereum.